Okinawa re-elects opposition-backed governor in blow to ruling party | MarketScreener

 putting it front and centre to growing tension in the region.

-The son of a U.S. Marine and a Japanese mother, was first
+The son of a U.S. Marine and a Japanese mother, Tamaki was

 He told cheering supporters that he would continue to work